 If your brand has a strong positive association with local tradition or nationality, then make use of it.
-Even if consumers in the new market may be less aware, authenticity and tradition are strong current sensitivities on which you can build your brand in new markets.
-(Just make sure you check trend levels of them before choosing the new countries for rollout!)
+Even if consumers in the new market may be less aware, authenticity and tradition will still be strong sensitivities on which you can build your brand in new markets.
+(Just make sure you check trend levels of them before choosing the new countries into which you want to launch!)

 5. Understand the Category

-As I mentioned above, many companies get their rollout strategy wrong by looking at geographical proximity, rather than the closeness of the customers’ social sensitivities in them.
+Many companies get their rollout strategy wrong because they look at geographical or linguistic proximity, rather than the closeness of the customers’ social sensitivities or behaviours in them.
 Just because countries are geographically close, doesn’t mean their populations are similar when it comes to category image and usage.

-Many companies have effectively rolled-out local brand successes to other countries in the region, if not the world.
+So there you have five rules to increase the chances of succeeding as you roll out brands into new markets.
+Many companies have effectively rolled-out successful local brand into other countries in the region, if not the world.
 But many more have failed.
-What would you add to the list to increase the odds in favour of a regional or global roll-out?
+What would you add to the above list to increase the odds in favour of a regional or global roll-out?
 I would love to read your own thoughts in the comments below.